 Interlibrary loan is one possibility, but due to publisher restrictions, you may not be legally allowed to share it without getting permission from the copyright holder.

 Purchasing the article may be possible as well.
-Contact your Resources Librarian for more information.
+Contact your librarian for more information.

 Check to see if the library owns a digital copy of the book: